-Shaykh al-Islam said: Here we see 'Umar forbidding people to learn their language and to merely enter their chuch on the festivals, so what about actually doing some of the things they do, or doing some of the rituals of their religion?
+"Here we see 'Umar, may Allaah be pleased with him, forbidding people to learn their language and to merely enter their churches on the [days of their] festivals, so what about actually doing some of the things they do, or performing some of the rituals of their religion?
 Is not doing the things they do more serious than speaking the same language?
 Or is not doing some of the things they do in the festival more serious than merely entering upon them on the occasion of their festival?
-If the Divine wrath comes upon them on the day of their festival because of what they do, then is not the one who joins them in all or part of that also exposed to the same punishment? (al-Iqtidaa', 1/854)
+If the divine wrath comes upon them on the day of their festival because of what they do, then is not the one who joins them in all or part of that also exposed to the same punishment?"
+(Allgtidaa', 1/854)

-And he commented on the words of 'Abd-Allaah ibn 'Amr - "will be gathered with them" by saying: This implies that this makes him a kaafir by his joining in what they do, or else it means that this is one of the major sins that doom a person to Hell, although the former is more apparent from the wording.
-(1/954).
+He, may Allaah have mercy on him, also commented on the words of 'Abdullaah ibn 'Amr, may Allaah be pleased with him - "will be gathered with them", saying: "This implies that this makes him a Kaafir by his joining in what they do, or else it means that this is one of the major sins that doom a person to Hell, although the former is more apparent from the wording."
+(1/954)

-1. Avoiding doing the same things that they do.
+1. Avoid doing the same things that they do.

-Some Muslims may not be able to be present at the festivals of the kuffaar, but they do the same things as they do.
+Some Muslims may not be able to be present at the festivals of the disbelievers, but they do the same things as they do.
 This is also a part of the imitation which blameworthy and forbidden.
+Shaykh al-Islaam, may Allaah have mercy on him, said:

-Shaykh al-Islam said: "It is not permissible for the Muslims to imitate them in any part of the things that are exclusively part of their festivals, whether it be food, dress, bathing, lighting fires or changing their habits with regard to daily living, acts of worship, etc. It is not permissible to give a feast or give gifts or sell items that will help them to do that for that purpose, or to allow children and others to do any of that, whether it is playing, wearing new clothes etc. in conclusion, they should not make that day special by adopting any of their rituals; for the Muslims, the day of the kaafirs' festival should be like any other day."
-Majmoo' al-Fataawaa, 52/923).
+"It is not permissible for the Muslims to imitate them in any part of the things that are exclusively part of their festivals, whether it be food, dress, bathing, lighting fires or changing their habits with regard to daily living, acts of worship, etc. It is not permissible to give a feast or give gifts or sell items that will help them to do that for that purpose, or to allow children and others to do any of that, whether it is playing, wearing new clothes etc. in conclusion, they should not make that day special by adopting any of their rituals; for the Muslims, the day of the Kaafirs' festival should be like any other day."
+(Majmoo' al-Fataawa, 52/923)

-Al-Dhahabi said: "If the Christians or the Jews have a fstival that is exxclusively theirs, the Muslims should not join them in that, just as they do not join them in their laws or their direction of prayer." (tashabbuh al-Khasess bi Ahl al-Khmaees, in al-Hikmah magazine, issue \$, p.
-391).
-Ibn al-Turkmaani al-Hanafi mentioned some of the things that some Muslims did on the occasion of Christian festivals, such as spending more than usual and taking the family out, then he said: "Some of the Hanafi scholars said: whoever does any of the things mentioned here and does not repent, is a kaafir like them."
-One of the companions of Maalik said: "Whoever cuts up a watermelon on the day of Nawrooz, it is as if he sacrificed a pig." (al-Lam' fi'l-Hawaadith wa'l-Bida', 1/492)
+Ath-Thahabi, may Allaah have mercy on him, said: "If the Christians or the Jews have a festival that is exclusively theirs, the Muslims should not join them in that, just as they do not join them in their laws or their direction of prayer."
+(Tashabbuh al-Khasess bi Ahl al-Khamees, in al-Hikmah magazine, p.
+391) Ibn at-Turkmaani al-Hanafi mentioned some of the things that some Muslims did on the occasion of Christian festivals, such as spending more than usual and taking the family out, then he said: "Some of the Hanafi scholars said, whoever does any of the things mentioned here and does not repent, is a Kaafir like them."
+One of the companions of Maalik, may Allaah have mercy on him, said: "Whoever cuts up a watermelon on the day of Nawrooz, it is as if he sacrificed a pig." (al-Lam' fi'l-Hawaadith wa'l-Bida', 1/492)